 The Wizard of Clay Pottery in Bloomfield creates their unique Bristoleaf pottery, decorated with delicate imprints from real leaves picked daily in the surrounding Bristol Hills.
 These limited pieces let you bring a little of Finger Lakes fall serenity home with you, so you can remember the peace and beauty of a beautiful fall day as you sip your cup of coffee, preferably brewed with Finger Lakes Coffee Roasters beans.

 Connectivity to nature, relaxation and wellness go hand in hand in the Finger Lakes and our spas and wellness centers offer a variety of ways to reboot your mind and body.
 From massages overlooking the lake, to spin and yoga classes, to unique experiences like cow cuddling and Alpaca Yoga, you can immerse yourself in activities that will restore your mind, body and soul.

 These unique wellness experiences will relax and rejuvenate you:

 The Springs Integrative Medicine Center and Spa in Clifton Springs features western New York’s only mineral spa with alternative and complementary therapies including their famous mineral baths, massage, acupuncture, chiropractic and naturopathic medicine, facials and holistic spa treatments.

 Where to Stay

-You might want to seek smaller, one-of-a-kind, intimate lodging, away from the hustle and bustle of larger hotels.
+You might want to seek smaller, one-of-a-kind lodging, away from the hustle and bustle of larger hotels.
 Here are a few recommendations to get away from it all and enjoy some time for introspection and renewal.

-Onanda Park in the Town of Canandaigua is outfitted with fifteen cabins.
+Onanda Park in the Town of Canandaigua is outfitted with 15 cabins.
 In the fall the upland cabins command amazing views of the hillsides.